'Defining moment': Sunday will decide which way this country goes, says PM Imran

 "It is a defining moment for our country, our people (MNAs) need to decide whether they are with me or with these corrupt leaders," said Khan.

-The prime minister said this is a defining moment for Pakistan as he began his address, stressing that it is a live session, and not a recorded one.
+As he began his address, the prime minister said this is a defining moment for Pakistan, stressing that it is a live session, and not a recorded one.

 "Most of the current politicians had no recognition before entering politics, but I had already achieved a lot before joining politics.
 As I grew up, I saw the country deviating from its ideology and falling behind regional countries due to corruption and lawlessness.